 ECSS-E-ST-32-01_0810100

-For manufacturing steps, which can cause crack extension without the possibility of subsequent NDI the maximum possible crack growth shall be considered in the safe life calculation.
+For manufacturing steps, which can cause crack extension without the possibility of subsequent NDT the maximum possible crack growth shall be considered in the safe life calculation.

 For example, the autofrettage pressure cycle during manufacturing of a COPV which can lead to crack growth by linear or non-linear material behaviour.
 Especially the non-linear material behaviour can lead to stable crack growth (ductile tearing) which can be considerably underestimated.
+More information on autofrettage can be found in [R8].

 ECSS-E-ST-32-01_0810101